Skip to main content

 • Guidance for pavement café licence applications

-We have published advice on what we will consider appropriate for a pavement café licence including:
+We have published advice on making an application and what we will consider appropriate for a pavement café licence including:

 • pedestrian and vehicular access